It’s not secret anymore, folks. Meditation, or what it “seems” to be amongst the masses, is being adopted by lots and lots of people by the day.

-And it is now that the mind is not so strong that presence comes in, without needing it too or needing to sit down and do nothing.
+And it is now that the mind is not so strong that presence comes in, without needing it to or needing to sit down and do nothing.

-And that was precisely because I wanted something from the meditation because at that particular time their lack inside.
+And that was precisely because I wanted something from the meditation because at that particular time there was lack inside.
 That lack inside, that wanting something WAS complete in and of itself.

 For me meditation now is the ending of doing so that presence can know itself to the PEAK of effortlessness.